Review: Giuseppe di Salvatore in Filmexplorer

 Wang Bing is one of the most important contemporary documentary filmmakers.
 He is known for his epic films dedicated to the world of work and everyday life including its constraints and opportunities.
-Produced in China, his films are mainly screened in the West—at festivals such as the Venice Film Festival and the Locarno Film Festival; in galleries like Chantal Crousel, Paris; museums including Centre Georges Pompidou, Paris; and international exhibitions as, for instance, documenta 14 in Kassel.
+Produced in China, his films are screened at festivals such as the Venice Film Festival and the Locarno Film Festival; in galleries like Chantal Crousel, Paris; museums including Centre Georges Pompidou, Paris or Tate Modern, London; and international exhibitions as, for instance, documenta 14 in Kassel.

-At Kunsthalle Zürich, Bing will be presenting two films: Mrs. Fang, (Fang Xiz Ying, 86 min.
-2017, Golden Leopard 2017) and Man with No Name (Wu Ming Zhe, 97 min., 2009).
+At Kunsthalle Zürich, Bing will be presenting two films: Mrs. Fang, (Fang Xiu Ying, 102 min.
+2018, Golden Leopard 2017 for the cinema version) and Man with No Name (Wu Ming Zhe, 99 min., 2010).
 Both films focus on a single individual and that person’s fragile physicality.
 Bing follows Mrs. Fang and the man with no name with great immediacy and tenacious respect.
 Bing’s films are characterized by a careful intimacy, yet they are also committed to a hard realism.
 Among what has resulted from this approach are these two portraits that educate as well as challenge us.
-Both films are shown at Kunsthalle Zürich in alternating sequence twice a day:

 Man with no Name shows a man Bing encountered on a stretch of land outside Beijing while preparing for his first feature film.
 This nameless man literally lives underground, inhabiting a burrow and leading a life of self-sufficiency.
 Wang accompanies him through four seasons.
 Nothing and everything happens, every gesture becomes a kind of monument, nobody speaks, yet this is not a silent movie—sounds are everything.
 The result is an extraordinary portrait that reveals itself fully only through the patient gaze of the viewer.